Interstate 485: Western half

-I-485 also picks up the name H. Allen Tate Jr. Highway, named after Allen Tate, the founder of Allen Tate Realtors.
+I-485 also picks up the name H. Allen Tate Jr. Highway, named after Allen Tate, the founder of Allen Tate Realtors (originally designated as Doctor Jay M. Robinson Freeway, 2001–2015, named after a former superintendent of the Charlotte-Mecklenburg Schools system).
 It immediately has a partial cloverleaf for NC 115 at exit 23C, which is proposed to undergo widening from I-485 to NC 24.
 The Interstate also passes above US 21 without direct access and then intersects a unique roundabout interchange with Benfield Road, Prosperity Church Road, and Prosperity Ridge Road; these three roads are all accessed via Robert Helms Road going inbound and Craven Thomas Road outbound respectively.
 I-485 then turns a bit southeast and reaches a diverging diamond interchange with Mallard Creek Road, another one of Charlotte's main roads.
 It turns even more in a southeast direction and reaches a turbine interchange with I-85 once more.